 - All soils, other than very heavy soils, are suitable for groundnut production.
 Groundnut grows best in sandy loam soil.
 Groundnut does not grow well and is difficult to harvest on very clayey soils. - The pH of the soils should be between 5.3 and 7.3.
 If soil is acidic, you can incorporate lime into the soil during land preparation to increase the pH. - Think about the rotation scheme for the field you want to plant.
-After growing groundnuts, grow other crops for at least 2 seasons before growing groundnut again on the same field to reduce the chance of diseases, pests and weed problems.
-Avoid growing other legumes, tobacco and tomatoes in rotation with groundnut, because this may cause build-up of nematodes. - Well-prepared land ensures good germination and reduces weed infestation.
-Prepare the field manually with a hoe, or use animal power or a tractor.
+After growing groundnuts, grow other crops for at least one season before growing groundnut again on the same field to reduce the chance of diseases, pests and weed problems.
+Avoid growing other legumes, tobacco and tomatoes in rotation with groundnut, because this may cause build-up of root knot nematodes. - Well-prepared land ensures good germination and reduces weed infestation.
+Prepare the field with a hoe, or use animal power or a tractor.
 In wet, low lying areas, groundnut can be planted on ridges to prevent waterlogging.
 Waterlogging damages the groundnut plants.
+When planting groundnut on ridges make ridges 90 cm apart.